Summer is over, but how about extending your off-season holiday in Normandy for a weekend or a week ?

 Rediscover the pleasure of strolling along the seashore or walking through the Normandy countryside.

-Idea #1 – Walking to admire the architectural heritage
+Idea #1 – Walking to admire the architectural heritage and D-DAY landing beaches

 Idea #2 – Wellness session